DIY Finishing

 photo source: revistadinlemn

 The method by which we can age wood is, as I have already said, simple and handy.
-I think I mentioned it once before, but without elaborating on the subject.
+I think I mentioned it once before, but without elaborating on it.
 It involves treating wood with a solution made from vinegar and steel wool.
 Any kind of wood can be treated with this solution.
-Darker, more tannic woods such as oak, acacia or cedar turn the grey colour of ageing without the need for anything else.
-Oxidation of the wood, for that is what we are talking about here, occurs as a result of the reaction between the solution and the tannins.
+The more tannic and darker-colored species, such as oak, acacia or cedar, take on the gray color typical of aging without needing anything else.
+The oxidation of the wood, for that is what it is, takes place as a result of the reaction between the solution and the tannins.

-For light-coloured, tannin-free wood such as pine, fir, spruce, the reaction must be helped.
-The best source of tannins is black tea, which if you don't have it at home you can certainly find very easily.
+For light-colored, tannin-free woods such as pine, fir, spruce, the reaction must be helped.
+The best source of tannins is black tea, the kind in sachets, which if you don't have it at home you can certainly find very easily.

-Before I start describing the method, I would like to remind you that another effect of ageing wood is to structure it, to highlight the late wood, which is harder and more resistant than the early wood, which grinds faster.
+Before starting to describe the method, I would like to remind you that another effect of ageing wood is its structuring, the highlighting of late wood, which is harder and more resistant than early wood, which macerates faster.
 This structuring can also be done artificially with wire brushes or by sandblast.
-As sandblasting requires special equipment it is more difficult to do at home.
-But with brushes things can be done, even if it involves more physical work.
+As sandblasting requires special equipment, it is harder to do at home.
+With brushes, however, things can be done, even if it involves more physical labor.

 aged wood